Skip to main content

 ├─ src/

-That also happens on all level of code.
-If some code inside the framework will ask for the “User” model it will get the “User_project” model.
+This also happens at all levels of the code.
+If some code inside the framework asks for the “User” model, it will get the “User_project” model.

-Extend module with a new functional instead of completely overwrite it
+Extend a module with new functionality instead of completely overwriting it

 class User extends OriginalUserModel {